 Secondary supervisor: Andre Pires da Silva, School of Life Sciences

 PhD project title: Comparative genomics of insects and their microbiomes to explain feeding ecology dynamics

 University of Registration: University of Warwick

 Invasive insect pest species are a growing problem that severely impacts agriculture and crop plants.
 The UK Plant Health Risk Register currently recognizes over 1000 specific pests, with beetles (Coleoptera) and bugs (Hemiptera) among those recognized as high profile pests and those with rapidly changing statuses.
 Combatting these pests in a species-specific way is crucial to limit the use of general chemical pesticides that can harm the environment or beneficial species such as honey bees.
-Moreover, understanding the genomes and gene expression profiles of invasive pests will clarify the mechanisms behind their robust development and adaptive feeding ecologies that take advantage of local food sources.
+Analyses between closely related insects will elucidate the genomic and physiological basis for invasive potential and species-specific targeting for management practices.

 Techniques that will be undertaken during the project:

 Dietary and metabolic experimentation and phenotyping